dan-smith-tech/shelf/README.md

 # Motivation

 I created _Shelf_ because I couldn't find a fully-customisable browser startpage that allowed me to document my most important bookmarks the way I wanted (also, I just wanted to experiment with some cool gradient designs).
-I also wanted my searchbar to be focused on when my browser loads, and made sure to implement this into _Shelf_, so as soon as your browser opens you can start searching without having to select any searchbars or click on any input fields (becasue after all, if you're not clicking on a bookmark, you're probably opening your browser to search something up!).
+I also wanted my searchbar to be focused when my browser loads, and made sure to implement this into _Shelf_, so as soon as your browser opens you can start searching without having to select any searchbars or click on any input fields (because after all, if you're not clicking on a bookmark, you're probably opening your browser to search something up!).

 I like to use _Shelf_ by keeping my most visited and important bookmarks as the largest link elements (for ease of access and to represent importance), whilst having the clock and searchbar right above them, for quick access.